An-Idea-For-Business/breakdance-extend-block-and-conditions-for-cookie-storage-and-more/readme.txt

 After installing and activating the plugin, a new condition titled "Controllo Cookie" will be available in Breakdance Builder.
 Users can utilize this condition to control the visibility of website elements based on cookie values.

 == Changelog ==

+= 0.0.4 - 2023-10-01 =
+* change logic of cookie check and add possibility to put value like "nameofcookie:valueofcookie"

 = 0.0.3 - 2023-09-21 =
 * change logic of cookie check and add possibility to put value like "nameofcookie:valueofcookie"